THREExPENNYco/rubyproject/README.md

 [Link to Splurty](https://splurty-devoun-edwards.herokuapp.com/)

 # Dependencies:
- * Devise -- used for user authorization
+ * Bootstrap -- used for UI elements
  * Simple Form -- used to generate form for quote

  # Installation: